virtuodigital/secret-santa/README.md

 but go ahead and fork it if you wish to add a login or something else)

-The main purpose of the app is to have a list of names that you pull out of a hat (like when you do the secret Santa dynamic at the office).
+The main purpose of the app is to have a list of names that you pull out of a hat (like when you do the secret Santa dynamic at the office.

-The script will prevent from pulling your own name out and will save the pairs to a JSON file.
+The script will prevent you from pulling your own name out and will save the pairs to a JSON file.

 I've added comments to the js file.